notaryproject/notaryproject.dev/content/en/blog/2023/notary-completes-fuzzing-security-audit.md

 The fuzzing audit found two issues both of which had their root cause in 3rd-party dependencies.
 One of the issues was found to be a memory-exhaustion vulnerability in Notation-go and was assigned CVE-2023-25656.
 The vulnerability could be triggered by a specifically malicious security policy containing the char sequence =#.
 The issue has been fixed in Notation v1.0.0-rc.3 and later by denying any policy that contains that char sequence.
 The vulnerability has been disclosed in [GHSA-87x9-7grx-m28v](https://github.com/notaryproject/notation-go/security/advisories/GHSA-87x9-7grx-m28v).

 The second found issue was a slice bounds out of range panic, which was a functional bug and not a security issue.
-This bug has been fixed in notation-go.
+The root cause was in a 3rd-party dependency and the crash is recoverable.
+This issue has been fixed in notation-go v1.0.0-RC.3.

 ## Contributing